-Certificates: 33,400,000 European Style Cash Settled Long Certificates relating to the Index ISIN: LU2375045262 Index: Hang Seng China Enterprises Index Net Total Return Index (RIC: .HSCEDVN) Reference Level 3 : 13241.82 Index Sponsor: Hang Seng Indexes Company Limited Calculation Agent: Société Générale PR Index: Hang Seng China Enterprises Index as published on Thomson Reuters page .HSCE or any successor page Strike Level: Zero Suike Level.
-Zeio Daily Leverage: 7x (within the Leverage Strategy as described below) Daily Leverage: 7x (within the Leverage Strategy as described below) Daily Leverage: Notional Amount per Certificate: 7x (within the Leverage Strategy as described below) SGD 0.60 Daily Leverage: Notional Amount per Certificate: Management Fee (p.a.)
-4 : 7x (within the Leverage Strategy as described below) SGD 0.60 0.40% 4.50%, is a hedging cost against extreme market movements
+Certificates: 10,000,000 European Style Cash Settled Long Certificates relating to the Index

+ISIN: LU2375048282

+Index: Hang Seng TECH Index Net Total Return Index (RIC: .HSTECHN)

+Reference Level3: 4578.62

+Index Sponsor: Hang Seng Indexes Company Limited

+Calculation Agent: Société Générale

+PR Index: Hang Seng TECH Index as published on Thomson Reuters page .HSTECH or any successor page

+Strike Level: Zero

+Daily Leverage: 5x (within the Leverage Strategy as described below)

+Notional Amount per Certificate: SGD 1.00

+Management Fee (p.a.)4: 0.40%

+Gap Premium (p.a.)5: 5.50%, is a hedging cost against extreme market movements overnight.

+Funding Cost6: The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.

+Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Index.

-3 These figures are calculated as at, and based on information available to the Issuer on or about 16 November 2022.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 16 November 2022.
+3 These figures are calculated as at, and based on information available to the Issuer on or about 28 December 2022.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 28 December 2022.

-4Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

 5 Please note that the Gap Premium is calculated on a 360-day basis.